google-parfait/tensorflow-federated/docs/federated_learning.md

 ### Converters for Keras {#converters-for-keras}

-Nearly all the information that's required by TFF can be derived by calling Keras interfaces, so if you have a Keras model, you can rely on either of the two methods below to construct a `tff.learning.TrainableModel` instance for you:
+Nearly all the information that's required by TFF can be derived by calling `tf.keras` interfaces, so if you have a Keras model, you can rely on either of the two methods below to construct a `tff.learning.TrainableModel` instance for you:

 * `tff.learning.from_keras_model`